Mairis Briedis: Briedis vs. Dorticos

 Briedis was scheduled to face Yuniel Dorticos on 26 September 2020 at the Plazamedia Broadcasting Center in Munich, Germany, for the WBSS tournament final.
 Mairis Briedis beat Yuniel Dorticos by majority decision in their 12-round contest on Saturday 26 September 2020 at Plazamedia Broadcasting Center in Munich.
-The scorecards were announced as 111-117, 114-114, 111-117 in favor of winner Mairis Briedis.
+The scorecards were announced as 111–117, 114–114, 111–117 in favor of winner Mairis Briedis.
 The fight took place over rounds in the Cruiserweight division, which meant the weight limit was 200 pounds (14.3 stone or 90.7 KG).
 This was the final of the World Boxing Super Series.
 This was a unique fight as there were almost no spectators because of the corona virus precaution in the EU.

+IBF & Ring cruiserweight champion

 Briedis vs. Mann

 Briedis was booked to defend his IBF and The Ring cruiserweight titles against the former WBO International titlist and one-time IBO Cruiserweight title challenger Artur Mann.
 The bout was scheduled for 16 October 2021, at the Arena Riga in Riga, Latvia.
 Briedis made quick work of his opponent, beating him by technical knockout near the end of the third round.
 The stoppage was preceded by two knockdowns, one coming with 10 seconds left in the second round, while the second came 39 seconds before the knockout itself.
 Briedis called out the reigning WBO cruiserweight champion Lawrence Okolie in his post-fight interview, stating: "Eddie Hearn, give Okolie the money, and we’ll make the fight.
 If this happens, it will be a mega fight in the UK".

+Consecutive losses

 Briedis vs. Opetaia

 Briedis was scheduled to make his second IBF and The Ring title defense against the undefeated mandatory title challenger Jai Opetaia on 6 April 2022, at the TBD venue in Australia.
 The bout was postponed on February 16, as Briedis tested positive for COVID-19.
 The bout was rescheduled for 11 May, and was expected to take place at the Gold Coast Convention and Exhibition Centre in Broadbeach, Queensland, Australia.
 The bout was once again postponed on April 8, as Opetaia suffered a rib injury, and rescheduled for July 2.

+GO3 platform and TV3 Group refused to broadcast the fight because of Briedis' ambiguous views about the Russian invasion of Ukraine.
 Briedis lost the fight by unanimous decision, with scores of 116–112, 116–112 and 115–113.
 He had a late surge in the fight, during which he managed to break Opetaia's jaw, but was unable to win enough rounds on the judges' scorecards.

+Briedis vs. Opetaia II

+On May 18, 2024 in Riyadh, Saudi Arabia, Briedis lost the rematch for the vacant IBF cruiserweight title against Jai Opetaia by unanimous decision.

+Retirement

+Briedis announced his retirement from professional boxing on 19 August 2024.